binshi/models/inference.md

 * [Intel®’s IoT Apps Across Industries](https://www.intel.com/content/www/us/en/internet-of-things/industry-solutions.html)
 * [Starting Your First IoT Project](https://hackernoon.com/the-ultimate-guide-to-starting-your-first-iot-project-8b0644fbbe6d)
 * [OpenVINO™ on a Raspberry Pi and Intel® Neural Compute Stick](https://www.pyimagesearch.com/2019/04/08/openvino-opencv-and-movidius-ncs-on-the-raspberry-pi/)

+the Inference Engine is built and optimized in C++, although that’s just the CPU version.
+There are some differences in what is actually occurring under the hood with the different devices.
+You are able to work with a shared API to interact with the Inference Engine, while largely being able to ignore these differences.

+### Why C++? {#why-c-}

+Why is the Inference Engine built in C++, at least for CPUs?
+In fact, many different Computer Vision and AI frameworks are built with C++, and have additional Python interfaces.
+OpenCV and TensorFlow, for example, are built primarily in C++, but many users interact with the libraries in Python.
+C++ is faster and more efficient than Python when well implemented, and it also gives the user more direct access to the items in memory and such, and they can be passed between modules more efficiently.

+C++ is compiled & optimized ahead of runtime, whereas Python basically gets read line by line when a script is run.
+On the flip side, Python can make it easier for prototyping and fast fixes.
+It’s fairly common then to be using a C++ library for the actual Computer Vision techniques and inferencing, but with the application itself in Python, and interacting with the C++ library via a Python API.

+### Optimizations by Device {#optimizations-by-device}

+The exact optimizations differ by device with the Inference Engine.
+While from your end interacting with the Inference Engine is mostly the same, there’s actually separate plugins within for working with each device type.

+CPUs, for instance, rely on the Intel® Math Kernel Library for Deep Neural Networks, or MKL-DNN.
+CPUs also have some extra work to help improve device throughput, especially for CPUs with higher numbers of cores.

+GPUs utilize the Compute Library for Deep Neural Networks, or clDNN, which uses OpenCL within.
+Using OpenCL introduces a small overhead right when the GPU Plugin is loaded, but is only a one-time overhead cost.
+The GPU Plugin works best with FP16 models over FP32 models

+Getting to VPU devices, like the Intel® Neural Compute Stick, there are additional costs associated with it being a USB device.
+It’s actually recommended to be processing four inference requests at any given time, in order to hide the costs of data transfer from the main device to the VPU.